Diagnostic Medical Sonography

 Start/Info Session

 2. To help ensure that students are successful, our program has special requirements in order to be eligible to apply to the program admission.
-To prepare for applying to the program, please follow the steps on the How to Apply page.
+To prepare for applying to the program, please follow the steps on the DMS How to Apply page.

 If you have questions regarding program admission requirements or how to apply, please call LLCC Student Success at 217-786-2224 and request to speak with a health professions student success coach.